scipen/zkFischer/README.md

 When a player initially sets up their board, they must send the contract a ZKP using `verifyPlacement` to prove that their setup is valid (2 rooks, 2 knights, etc).
 Their hashed board setup is committed to the contract.

-During gameplay, the contract keep track of which squares are occupied by revealed pieces (i.e. pawn or king) and which are occupied by hidden ones.
-When a player moves a hidden piece, they must send the contract a ZKP using `verifyMove` showing that this piece's starting location (public info) is consistent with the type of move it tried to make (e.g. diagonal implies bishop or queen) and the owner's committed board setup hash.
+During gameplay, the contract keeps track of which squares are occupied by revealed pieces (i.e. pawn or king) and which are occupied by hidden ones.
+When a player moves a hidden piece, they must send the contract a ZKP using `verifyMove` showing that this piece's starting location (public info from game history) is consistent with the type of move it tried to make (e.g. diagonal implies bishop or queen) and the owner's committed board setup hash.

 Both circuits include a public `gameKey` input and private `boardSetupKey` input to thwart rainbow attacks.